Martin-1997/remote_work_analysis/README.md

 # Licence

-The code is available to anybody for personal and commercial use.
+The code is available to anybody for personal and commercial use with the GNU General Public License v3.0.
 The used libraries may have there own different licences.
+I do not guarantee for any correctness or timelines of the results.
+No warranty is provided.